School-based training options

 TES Straight to Teaching

-If you’re a graduate and are already working in a school as a TA or unqualifed teacher, the Straight to Teaching from TES can help you to take the next step in your career and become a qualified teacher without having to leave your current school.
+If you’re a graduate and are already working in a school as a TA or unqualifed teacher, the Straight to Teaching programme from TES can help you to take the next step in your career and become a qualified teacher without having to leave your current school.

 Troops to Teachers